turkdevops/rfcs/text/0000-execution-environments.md

 ### Project Descriptor - `project.toml` (App Developers)

-An app developer may have execution environment configuration like only using a metrics agent in production or headless user agent needs in test.
+An app developer may have execution environment specific configuration, like only using a metrics agent in production, or a headless user agent in test.
 In order to facilitate these needs, the project descriptor will be extended by adding `exec-env` to the following tables:

 * `[[io.buildpacks.group]]`
 * `[[io.buildpacks.pre.group]]`